System-Level Natural Language Feedback: Case Study 1: Query Generation

 \subsubsection{Criteria-guided Metric Design}

-After deriving criteria for improved query generation from the supplied feedback, we then design the following metrics to measure aspects of the quality of a search query that users indicated they care about in the feedback.\footnote{ When measuring the performance of a set of queries, for a metric defined as a fraction with a constant numerator, we take the average of the denominators of all queries on that metric and take its reciprocal to multiply the numerator. } These metrics are designed with the guideline that a good search query will score highly in all metrics in a balanced way.
+Using feedback-derived criteria, we design metrics to mirror users' preferences.\footnote{ When evaluating a set of queries, for a metric defined as a fraction with a constant numerator, we take the average of the denominators of all queries on that metric and take its reciprocal to multiply the numerator. } Ideally, an effective query should score high across all these metrics.